isomerpages/moe-sped-itptoolkit/_transition-to-post-school/MATM/MATM Preparations.md

 third_nav_title: MATM
 ---
 <h1>Preparing for MATM</h1>
-<p>To achieve a person-centred planning transition for the student to Adult
+<p>To achieve a person-centred transition for the student to Adult Centres,
-Centres, strong coordination and collaboration are needed.
+strong coordination and collaboration are needed.
 Successful MATM implementation depends on ensuring key preparation activities are carried out by SPED Schools and Adult Centres, as well as the student and family attending the meeting.</p>
 <h3><strong>Preparation by SPED Schools</strong></h3>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">